THE POWER OF FEDERAL COURTS

 Judges who become part of the federal judiciary hold immense power over the lives of Americans, hearing cases that affect religious freedom for generations.
 The Supreme Court takes about 70-80 cases annually, while federal courts of appeals handle about 35,000 cases per year.
 So while Supreme Court justice selections are especially important, circuit court and district court judges hear 99% of all federal appeals cases.

 President Trump, along with the Republican-controlled Senate, has a prime opportunity to nominate judges who will uphold the Constitution.
-As with the nomination of Justice Gorsuch to the U.S. Supreme Court, First Liberty attorneys—religious liberty experts—have been analyzing the opinions of judicial candidates related to religious freedom.
+As with the nomination of Judge Brett Kavanaugh to the U.S. Supreme Court, First Liberty attorneys—religious liberty experts—have been analyzing the opinions of judicial candidates related to religious freedom.

 FEDERAL COURTS BY THE NUMBERS

-Currently, there are approximately 140 judicial vacancies in our federal courts.
-These include both judicial seats that are open at this time and.
-The federal judiciary includes:
+Currently, there are over 100 judicial vacancies in our federal courts.
+These include both judicial seats that are open at this time and the federal judiciary: